 Into the Message box, type the text for the body of the email.
 We've put some sample text for you to start with.
 You can also use the tags on the right-hand side to help you build the text.

-Below the Send Email button, you can see there's a preview of the invoice so that you can double-check it before you send it and even add more items to it.
+Below the Send Email button, you can see there's a preview of the invoice so that you can double-check it before you send it.

 Once you're happy with the invoice, select the Send Email button to send it out.